image

 Non-Economic Damages

-• Loss of use of a bodily function such as your bladder, bowels or eyesight.
+• Loss of use of a limb, organ, or bodily function (e.g., eyesight, mobility, bladder control).

 We’ve helped thousands of accident victims like you